Tessellation Localized Transfer learning for nonparametric regression

 \section{Conclusion and prospects}

-In this work, we introduced a regression transfer learning framework that explicitly accounts for heterogeneity in the relationship between source and target distributions.
+In this work, we introduced a regression transfer learning framework that explicitly accounts for heterogeneity in the source-target relationship.
 By modeling transfer locally through an oracle tessellation and cellwise transfer functions, we showed that meaningful gains can be achieved even when global similarity assumptions fail.
-Our analysis establishes minimax-optimal rates of convergence and oracle inequalities that disentangle estimation and approximation errors, thereby clarifying when and how transfer learning can mitigate the curse of dimensionality.
-Beyond the well-specified regime, our results demonstrate that local transfer yields stable and interpretable performance under mild forms of misspecification, providing a principled safeguard against negative transfer.\\ Despite its flexibility, the proposed framework relies on structural assumptions that may not be appropriate in all applications.
-In particular, the existence of a finite tessellation supporting simple local transfer relationships may be restrictive in settings where similarity between source and target varies continuously or lacks spatial coherence.
-Moreover, while our adaptive procedure alleviates the need to know the oracle partition, its computational cost may grow with the richness of the tessellation class, potentially limiting scalability in very high-dimensional problems.
-Finally, our analysis focuses on regression with bounded responses; extending the results to more general loss functions or heavy-tailed noise distributions would require additional technical developments.\\ Several directions for future work naturally emerge from this study.
-First, relaxing the piecewise-constant tessellation structure toward smoothly varying or hierarchical partitions could further enhance flexibility while preserving interpretability.
+Our analysis establishes minimax-optimal convergence rates under a well-specified local linear transfer model, together with oracle inequalities that disentangle estimation and approximation errors, thereby clarifying when and how transfer learning can mitigate the curse of dimensionality.
+Beyond the well-specified setting, we further show that local linear transfer yields stable and interpretable performance under mild misspecification, providing a principled safeguard against negative transfer. \\ Despite its flexibility, the framework relies on structural assumptions that may not hold universally.
+In particular, the existence of a finite tessellation supporting simple local linear transfer relationships may be restrictive when source-target similarity varies continuously or lacks spatial coherence.
+Moreover, although our adaptive procedure removes the need to know the oracle partition, its computational cost may increase with the richness of the tessellation class, potentially limiting scalability in very high-dimensional settings.
+Our analysis is also restricted to regression with bounded responses; extensions to more general losses or heavy-tailed noise would require additional technical developments. \\ Several directions for future work naturally arise.
+Relaxing the piecewise-constant tessellation toward smoother or hierarchical partitions could enhance flexibility while preserving interpretability.